-These are exactly like neighbourhood support groups, except that in the country your neighbourhood is larger and probably sparsely populated.
+These are exactly like other support groups, except that in the country your neighbourhood is larger and probably sparsely populated.
 Most country districts already have a strong community network, a rural support group makes that network more efficient.
 Discuss practical ways of calling for help, for example; sirens, car horns, fog horns, mobiles, or flashing car-lights.

 Avoid going alone when you respond to a call for help.
 If you do, at least tell somebody first, or call your local Police and let them know what you are doing.
 Your safety is most important.

-Invite key people to meetings to advise or train your neighbourhood support group.
+Invite key people to meetings to advise or train your community support group.
 This helps to keep the group alive.
 Having the occasional public meeting can get more people joining in, too.
 For example, you could invite: